Agustin Peris

-Agustin Peris de Vargas (1880 – 27 August 1949) was a Spanish sports journalist and pioneer of baseball and football in Catalonia, who held managerial positions in the respective federations.
-He was the treasurer of the Catalan Football Federation, the president of the Catalan Baseball Federation (1929–1939) and former President of Català FC (1910–late 1920s).
+Agustin Peris de Vargas (1880 – 27 August 1948) was a Spanish sports journalist and pioneer of baseball and football in Catalonia, who held managerial positions in the respective federations as a founder and the first president of the Catalan Baseball Federation (1929–1939) and the treasurer of the Catalan Football Federation.

+He played both sports in his youth, participating in the very first documented baseball match held in Spain in 1901 and playing as a midfielder for FC Internacional and Sport Club Català before becoming the president of the latter.
 Apart from playing football and baseball, a sport he practiced until he was over fifty years old, he was also a swimmer and an athlete and worked as a journalist in several publications of his time, including the Spanish newspaper Mundo Deportivo, in which he signed the chronicles under the pseudonym "Strike".

-His brothers Joaquín, Lisandro and Enrique were also outstanding sportsmen and leaders.
+His brothers Joaquim, Lisandro, and Enrique were also outstanding sportsmen and leaders.

+Early life

+Peris was born in 1880 in Cuba, to a Valencian father, Joaquín Peris Serrano, a military man, and an Asturian mother.
+He was the second son of seven children, including three brothers, Joaquín, Lisandro and Enrique.
+The family returned to Spain when the Cuban War of Independence ended in 1898.

 Sporting career

 Pioneering baseball

-Born in Cuba to a Valencian father and Asturian mother, he was the second son of seven children, including three brothers, Joaquín, Lisandro and Enrique.
-He developed a deep interest in Baseball while living in Cuba, so when he came to live in Barcelona, he brought with him his passion for the sport.
-Peris was thus one of the first practitioners of baseball in Catalonia, not only as a player, but also as a coach, umpire and manager.
-The four Peris de Vargas brothers were all great athletes, standing out mostly as footballers, but Agustín differs from the other brothers in that, in addition to playing football, he also pioneered baseball in Spain.
+Peris developed a deep interest in Baseball while living in Cuba, so when he came to live in Barcelona, he brought with him his passion for the sport.
+He was thus one of the first practitioners of baseball in Catalonia, not only as a player, but also as a coach, umpire and manager.
+The four Peris de Vargas brothers were all great athletes, standing out mostly as footballers, but Agustin differs from the other brothers in that, in addition to playing football, he also pioneered baseball in Spain.
 On 3 February 1901, he participated in the first documented baseball match played in Spain, which was held in the old Sagrada Família field by two teams, the Antiguos and the Modernos (old and new), formed by Cuban and Spanish emigrants who had returned from the Cuban War.